drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_10_Infinetely_Repeated_Games.md

 In the [previous chapter](Chapter_10_Infinitely_Repeated_Games.pdf):

+- We defined repeated games;
-- We considered infinitely repeated games using a discount factor;
+- We showed that a sequence of stage Nash games would give a subgame perfect equilibria;
-- We proved a theorem stating that for a high enough discount factor players could end up cooperating.
+- We considered a game, illustrating how to identify equilibria that are not a sequence of stage Nash profiles.

-In this chapter we'll move on to a fascinating area of game theory.
+In this chapter we'll take a look at what happens when games are repeatedly infinitely.

 ## Discounting

-When considering infinitely repeated games ($T\to\infty$) it is easiest to consider a Prisoners dilemma throughout:
+To illustrate infinitely repeated games ($T\to\infty$) we will consider a Prisoners dilemma as our stage game.

 $$
 \begin{pmatrix}